 |Year||Number of Exams||Average Score||College Board Index|

-In 2013, the Academies administered almost six-hundred exams in twenty-four subject areas.
+In 2014, the Academies administered more than five-hundred ninety exams in twenty-four subject areas.

 |Fine Arts||Modern & Classical Languages|